mihailnicamn/token-snooper/readme.md

 - number of in-and-out addresses on timeseries (each spike without catalyst may show wash trading done with burner addresses)
 - number of transactions on timeseries (relative activity of token)
 - if easy solution 😅, https://observablehq.com/@d3/collapsible-tree tree structure view with the ability to replay the transactions (to get common sens about the tokens general activity)
+- tag addreses (swaps/vaults/launchpads) using web3.js directly or even using etherscan/networks blockexplorers with api
+- test if "buyable"/transferable to identify honeypots

 working at the moment :